makrai/notes/conneau1911-XLM-R-cross-ling.md

     * the performance of high and low resource languages at scale
 * very competitive with strong monolingual models on the GLUE and XNLI
 * code, data, and models publicly available
-* conclusion: and the importance of key hyperparameters [i.e. vocabulary size]
+* conclusion: importance of key hyperparameters [i.e. vocabulary size]

 # 1 Intro